 6:00 – 7:00 Dinner

-7:30 Discussion, workshop, or more playing
+7:30 Attend recital, discussion, workshop, or more playing

 Jan Pfeiffer – cellist, founder and director of the Lavazza Chamber Ensemble, plays with Boston Lyric Opera, Boston Ballet, and Rhode Island Philharmonic, frequent performer of contemporary music, former director of the Chamber Music Center at Wellesley College.